aneoconsulting/HIPE/README.md

 * The scheduler symbolizing how the chain's nodes will be processed (``orchestrator`` filed)
 * The data which will be processed by the chain (``data`` field)

-####[[..][211]] Usefulness of the request's name
+#### [[..][211]] Usefulness of the request name
-The name of the request is the most important information on the request.
+The name _is_ the most important information on a request.
 As your requests graphs will grow, building then processing them will take some time.
-One of the key concepts of HIPE is to capitalize and reuse the largest possible things, _even requests_.
+One of the key concepts of HIPE is to capitalize and reuse the more possible things, _even requests_.
-It is not currentyly possible to do so but in a future version you will be able to use a saved in database graph just by sending a JSON request containing its name, the desired scheduler, and the data to be processed.
+It is not currently possible to do so but in a future version you will be able to use a saved in database graph just by sending a JSON request containing its name, the desired scheduler, and the data to be processed.
 The filters array will not be needed anymore.

 #### [[..][211]] Processing chain and its filters
 The processing chain can be seen as a graph where each node is a different _filter_ which will “do something” on its input data.
 So basically, a _filter_ can represent an algorithm, like one which will alter an image, or another one which will find and identify an object in a video.